PLL synthesizer design

 PLL operation

 Phase locked loops operate as closed loop control systems.
-Typically simulation provides a design then measurements of spectrum peaking,
+Typically, simulation generates a design, then measurements of spectrum peaking, phase noise profile, lock time and perceived stability are used to measure performance.

-phase noise profile, lock time and perceived stability are used to provide performance data.
-An incorrect phase margin, or a noisy element within the loop can remain undetected and in turn may cause problems with adjacent channel selectivity, adjacent channel power, or
+An incorrect phase margin or a noisy element within the loop can remain undetected, and in turn may cause problems with adjacent channel selectivity, adjacent channel power, or EVM.

 This enables a far greater insight into system performance.
 The open loop response is obtained by extracting the measurement from the system while the loop is in closed loop conditions by using the Agilent 89441A VSA.